 What you will learn:

-A systemwide problem and the role a doula plays in helping to create equity Advocacy: organizations: how they are reducing disparities and creating equity globally
+Address the systemwide racial inequities and the role a doula plays in helping to create equity.

 Recovery and Adjustment

-Normal physiologic recovery for the mother or birthing parent and the importance of the birth experience and its impact on postpartum recovery and adjustment
+Identify standard physiologic recovery milestones for the birthing parent, the importance of the birth experience and its impact on postpartum recovery.

 Newborn Care

-The role of the postpartum doula to the newborn baby
+The role of the postpartum doula to best support a newborn baby.

 Multiples Care